-In 1791 however, a new form of agriculture was discovered when Phillip and Rachel Price of Chester County, Pennsylvania, found that their exhausted land was replenished with the application of "land plaster" and manure (Janney, p.
-29).
+In the late 1700s, John Binns of Waterford found that exhausted land was replenished with the application of "land plaster" and manure.
 This technology spread through the Quaker community to Waterford.
 Land plaster was calcium sulfate, imported from Nova Scotia and ground into a fine powder at the local mill.

 Before the Civil War, the imported lime was replaced by "burnt lime," the process which turned limestone (calcium carbonate) into unslaked lime (calcium oxide) (A.M.
 Janney, p.
 30).

 Through the 19th century wheat, corn and livestock were the basis of Waterford agriculture.
 Most of the barns in the area were built during the first half of the century in order to accommodate grain storage, machinery and livestock as the farm operations became increasingly geared to commercial rather than subsistence value.
 By the end of the century, dairying had also become a part of this commercial equation as silage and the railroad allowed year round delivery of fluid milk to regional markets.
 Currently, wheat production has all but vanished from the area between the hills, and the emphasis is placed on cultivation of corn and hay to accommodate beef cattle, horses, sheep and dairy cows.